 Step 2: Inserting the VLOOKUP function

 The ‘V’ in VLOOKUP stands for “vertical”.
 A vertical lookup is used to look for specific data in the first column of a data table.
-Once it finds the row that holds the data you are looking for it then bounces across to another column in the same table of data and returns information from it.
+Once it finds the row that contains the data you are looking for, it then moves to another column in the same table and returns information from it.

 We decided to insert the VLOOKUP function in Guy’s workbook.
-That way we could use the function to reference the invoice number from his list and check for the same invoice number in the first column of the customer’s list.
-If it found a match it would then return into the cell the amount that the customer had against the invoice number.
+That way, we could use the function to reference the invoice number from his list and check for the same invoice number in the first column of the customer’s list.
+If it found a match, it would then return to the cell the amount that the customer had against the invoice number.
 We would then end up with Guy’s amount and the customer’s amount in the same worksheet.
 We could then easily compare the two and work out which transactions didn’t match.

-We created a new column heading called ‘Customer’s Record’, placing it at the end of Guy’s existing list.
+We created a new column heading, ‘Customer’s Record’, and placed it at the end of Guy’s existing list.
 Placing the cell selector on cell E5 we inserted the VLOOKUP function.

 To insert the function we clicked the Formulas tab and then from the Function Library group clicked the Insert Function button.